uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Roundhouse Park

 If you've seen one Toronto sizzle reel, this area was probably heavily featured.
-Surrounded by glass walled condos, this downtown destination is walking distance from the Skydome (now often known by the inferior moniker *The Rogers Centre*), the Air Canada Centre (go Raptors!),  Ripley's Aquarium, Steamwhistle Breweries, and of course, the CN Tower (it's 55
+Surrounded by glass walled condos, this downtown destination is walking distance from the [SkyDome](https://www.mlb.com/bluejays/tickets) (now often known by the inferior moniker *The Rogers Centre*), the Air Canada Centre (go Raptors!),  Ripley's Aquarium, Steamwhistle Breweries, and of course, the CN Tower (it's 553 m tall, if you read the [Table of Contents](#table-of-contents)).

 ### Toronto Public Library

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyMTUwNTRdfQ==
+eyJoaXN0b3J5IjpbMTY5OTYwNDczOF19
 -->